 Once you start the exam, you will have 90-minutes to complete it.
 The time limit makes it so studying for an exam is necessary.
-It also makes cheating rather difficult. - I do not stay up much later than 11 pm.
-If you want to make sure you have access to my attention in case something goes wrong with your exam, then complete it before 11 pm. - Two-Attempt Policy: You will get two attempts on the exams.
-Your exam grade will be the average of the two attempts (even if you score lower on the 2nd attempt). - The first attempt normally will be on the Monday of the week listed on the Course Schedule. - Based on the results of the 1st Attempt, I will open a discussion where can address problem areas and give you a space to ask questions of your own.
-This feedback will be given via a Canvas Discussion called Exam X Review Preparing for you 2nd Attempt - The second attempt will be on the Friday after the 1st Attempt.
-You should have used the intervening time to shore up where you had problems. - Note that I used pools of questions, so your second attempt will be a different version of the exam and will contain questions not on your first attempt.
-The goal is for you to learn the concepts; it is not to just memorize answers.
+It also makes cheating rather difficult. - Two-Attempt Policy: You will get two attempts on the exams.
+Your exam grade will be the average of the two attempts (even if you score lower on the 2nd attempt). - The first attempt normally will be on the Monday of the week listed on the Course Schedule. - Based on the results of the 1st Attempt, I will open a discussion where you can address problem areas and give you a space to ask questions of your own.
+This feedback will be given via a Canvas. - The second attempt will be on the Friday after the 1st Attempt.
+You should have used the intervening time to shore up where you had problems.

-- If you are happy with your first attempt, then you can skip the second.
+- Note that I used pools of questions, so your second attempt will be a different version of the exam and will contain questions not on your first attempt.
+The goal is for you to learn the concepts; it is not to just memorize answers. - If you are happy with your first attempt, then you can skip the second.
 Canvas will still show a 0 for your second attempt, but I will ignore that when I calculate your overall Exam Grade, which will be released on Canvas after the 2nd attempt. - YOU MUST TAKE THE FIRST ATTEMPT!
 If you skip the first attempt, that will be counted as a 0 making the highest exam grade you can earn a 50%. - O Philosophy Behind This Method Opportunity to Learn from Your Mistakes